mistrm82/msu_ngs2015/README.md

 > ## Learning Objectives
 >
 > * understanding the relationship between mean and variance and how that changes with the number of replicates
-> * familariizing with tools for DE analysis in R
+> * familiarizing yourself with tools for DE analysis in R
 > * understanding the importance of having replicates in a RNA-Seq study